0xlucian/hardhat-template/README.md

 # Hardhat Template Project

-This is an example hardhat project including and example contract and ddeployment scripts along with some other necessary plugins like **hardhat-deploy**, **@nomicfoundation/hardhat-toolbox** and others.
+This is an example hardhat project including and example contract and deployment scripts along with some other necessary plugins like **hardhat-deploy**, **@nomicfoundation/hardhat-toolbox** and others.

 ## How to use?